 The Village has a system of sidewalks that does not cover the entire village area, but provides excellent, safe mobility options where they exist.
-The Town recognizes that there are opportunities to improve and expand the existing system to provide a more extensive network of sidewalks that connect the larger pedestrian traffic generators.
+The Town recognizes that there are opportunities to improve and expand the existing system to provide a more extensive network of sidewalks that connect the larger pedestrian traffic generators such as the General Store, Library, and Chelsea Green.
 When improvements to Route 110 are made within the Village, pedestrian access and connectivity should be considered.